Houston Metro: Expansion and future plans

+Together, these lines were expected to form part of a 75-mile network of BRT services, all branded as METRORapid.
+However, with the recent setbacks to key lines, the future of this expanded BRT network is uncertain.

+METROBus

 Metro's local bus service usually runs on city streets, typically stopping at every other corner along its entire route.
 The bus system is the most used in Texas and the Southwest region.
 Metro also operates express bus routes on the Houston region's freeway high-occupancy vehicle lanes, which stop at park-and-ride lots.

 Prior to the construction of Metrorail, Metro consisted of the largest all-bus fleet in the United States, only because Houston was the largest major city devoid of any rail transit since 1990.

 Circa 1991 bus services for handicapped people were implemented.

 In 2015, the bus system was redesigned, eliminating low-ridership routes in favor of a high-frequency, high-demand bus network.
 This change was accomplished without any increase in operating costs.